 Back in Asset Bank click the 'Next' button on the upload page and the file(s) you uploaded to the FTP server should now be added to Asset Bank and you will be taken to the page to add metadata to the asset.

-If you are looking to ingest a folder structure as well as the file itself then simply recreate the folder structure in your upload directory on the FTP server.
+If you are looking to ingest a folder structure as well as the files themselves, then you can simply recreate the folder structure in your upload directory on the FTP server.
+This article provides information on how to enable this (if it not already) and guidance on the process.

 When the upload has completed in Asset Bank you will be prompted to select a directory from which to import the assets as in the screenshot below.